-- Food and nutrition security are key concern of government, and stated as one of top priorities - Although food insecurity has fallen dramatically, there is widespread and deep nutrition insecurity. - It is much more significant than many realise - Its character is not what many think - HSRC programme of work, Phase 1, explored the character of HH food & nutrition security.
-The objective is to explore how govt can be supported to dramatically deepen action to more rapidly address this challenge
+- Although food insecurity has fallen dramatically, there is widespread and deep nutrition insecurity. - It is much more significant than many realise - Its character is not what many think - Its impact on children is huge and has long term implications - Purpose of session is to create awareness of and to explore how ECD Stakeholders can respond to the challenge of addressing appropriately food and nutrition security for young children.